WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Results and Analysis

-\paragraph{Training models on the GPT-4 version of \textsc{WildFeedback} can significantly and consistently boost model performance across all benchmarks.} As shown in Table \ref{tab:results}, models trained with the GPT-4 version of \textsc{WildFeedback} exhibit higher win rates across AlpacaEval 2, Arena-Hard, and MT-Bench, as well as improved performance in both settings of \textsc{WildFeedback} (with and without a checklist).
-For instance, Phi 3's win rate on AlpacaEval 2 increases from 17.39\% to 36.6\%, and its win rate on Arena-Hard improves from 15.4\% to 32.4\%.
-Additionally, Phi 3's performance on MT-Bench also sees an increase, with its score rising from 7.32 to 7.73.
-Similar improvements are observed in other models, such as LLaMA 3, where the win rate on AlpacaEval 2 jumps from 22.6\% to 42.8\% and on Arena-Hard from 20.6\% to 32.9\%.
-Even in the \textsc{WildFeedback} settings without a checklist, models like LLaMA 3 still achieve a win rate of 48.1\%, up from the baseline, indicating the robustness of the training approach.
-These consistent performance boosts across various benchmarks demonstrate that the GPT-4 version of \textsc{WildFeedback} is an effective tool for enhancing model performance and aligning it more closely with user preferences across diverse tasks.
+\paragraph{Training models on \textsc{WildFeedback} significantly and consistently enhances performance across all benchmarks.} As shown in Table \ref{tab:results}, models trained on either version of \textsc{WildFeedback} achieve higher performance across AlpacaEval 2, Arena-Hard, and MT-Bench.
+For example, after training on the GPT-4 version of \textsc{WildFeedback} (WF GPT-4), Phi 3’s length-controlled win rate on AlpacaEval 2 increases from 24.3\% to 34.9\%, while its win rate on Arena-Hard improves from 15.4\% to 32.4\%.
+Similarly, its performance on MT-Bench rises from a score of 7.32 to 7.75.
+Models trained on \textsc{WildFeedback} also consistently outperform those on \textsc{UltraFeedback}.

-\paragraph{\textsc{WildFeedback} significantly enhances model alignment with in-situ user feedback.} As detailed in Section \cref{sec:guided_evaluation}, \textsc{WildFeedback} has two versions, differing in whether the preferred responses are generated by GPT-4 or the policy models themselves.
-Compared to off-the-shelf instruction models, those trained on either version of \textsc{WildFeedback} demonstrate a stronger alignment with real user preferences.
-For example, LLaMA 3 trained on the on-policy version of \textsc{WildFeedback} wins against the off-the-shelf LLaMA 3 model 57.2\% of the time, while only losing 28.3\% of the time.
-Notably, even without user preferences provided as checklists during GPT-4 evaluation, the model still performs on par with or better than the off-the-shelf version, underscoring the robustness of this training approach.
+\paragraph{\textsc{WildFeedback} significantly enhances model alignment with in-situ user feedback.} As detailed in Section \cref{sec:experiment}, the \textsc{WildFeedback} test set is sourced from real human-ChatGPT conversations where users explicitly express dissatisfaction, implicitly suggesting that the models are poorly aligned with real user preferences on these tasks.
+As shown in Figure \ref{fig:wildfeedback_result}, models trained on either version of \textsc{WildFeedback} exhibit stronger alignment with real user preferences.
+For instance, LLaMA 3 trained on WF GPT-4 outperforms the LLaMA 3 model trained on \textsc{UltraFeedback} 45.5\% of the time, while losing only 38.8\% of the time when evaluated without a checklist.
+When real user preferences are provided as checklists to guide GPT-4's evaluation, the win rate further increases to 50.8\%, highlighting that models trained on \textsc{WildFeedback} better align with actual user preferences compared to the off-the-shelf models and those trained on \textsc{UltraFeedback}.